100 Notable alumni of

 -

 James Steven Strickland Jr. is an American attorney and politician who served as the 64th mayor of Memphis, Tennessee between 2016 and 2024.
-Strickland is a Democrat, he previously served as a member of the Memphis City Council.
-Strickland is also an adjunct professor at the Cecil C. Humphreys School of Law.
+A member of the Democratic Party, he previously served as a member of the Memphis City Council.
+Strickland is also an adjunct professor at the University of Memphis Cecil C. Humphreys School of Law.

 -